- Asian rhinoplasty is the nose job procedure to enhance the typical Oriental nose.

 Can I use a simple L-shaped nasal implant ?
 What is the risk ?

 Dr Ng is a plastic surgeon accredited by the Ministry of Health in Singapore.
-He feels that the best nose job surgery in Singapore is achieved using the Korean-style open rhinoplasty.
-This is a cost effective method commonly used by some of the top plastic surgeon for Asians.
+He recommends Korean-styled open rhinoplasty for Asian features.
+This is a cost effective method performed by many top plastic surgeons.